Vivo Latam logoVivo Latam logo

 In 1993, Joya de Cerén was declared a UNESCO World Heritage Site, highlighting its global cultural significance.
 To learn more about this distinctive site, visit the official UNESCO World Heritage page.

 San Andrés stands as another pivotal archaeological site in El Salvador, steeped in history and cultural evolution.
 Nestled in the Valley of Zapotitán, this site served as an influential political and ceremonial center between 600 and 900 AD.
+This site holds immense historical importance as it provides insight into the ancient civilizations that once inhabited the region.
+The ruins are part of a larger network of Mesoamerican sites that reflect the cultural and political influences of the Maya and other indigenous groups.
+San Andrés served as a political, ceremonial, and trading center, facilitating interactions among different Mesoamerican cultures.

 The Ministry of Culture in El Salvador is venturing into the 21st-century exploration with technological advancements that promise to revolutionize how archaeological sites are detected and studied.
 The advent of LiDAR (Light Detection and Ranging) and drone technology will play a pivotal role in uncovering hidden treasures beneath the dense rainforest canopy.